Reuben Fatheree II

-Reuben "Deuce" Fatheree II (born November 21, 2002) is an American college football offensive tackle for the Texas A&M Aggies.
+Reuben "Deuce" Fatheree II (born November 21, 2002) is an American professional football offensive tackle for the Montreal Alouettes of the Canadian Football League (CFL).
+He played college football for the Texas A&M Aggies.

 Early life

 Fatheree played both football and basketball during high school.
 He was a first team all-district selection during his last three seasons of high school football.
 As a basketball player, Fatheree averaged 17.1 points and 11.3 rebounds per game as a senior.

 On June 1, 2020, Fatheree committed to play college football for Texas A&M over offers from LSU, Ohio State, and Notre Dame, among others.